 Notice that the text says that Pharaoh hardened his own heart several times (8:15, 32; 9:34).
 Perhaps an illustration will help to explain.
 If Tom says, “Bill makes me so mad!” we understand that Bill isn’t manipulating Tom’s emotions in some mysterious way, so that Tom’s anger is beyond his control.
 Something Bill does causes Tom to react in a negative way.

 In a similar way, God’s command to let his people go challenged Pharaoh’s authority, which the Egyptians believed derived from their gods.
 Egyptians believed that Pharaoh represented a god on earth.
-The presence of the one true God and His mighty power caused Pharaoh to harden his heart in stubborn refusal to admit a Being greater than himself.
+The presence of the one true God and His mighty power caused Pharaoh to harden his heart in stubborn refusal to acknowledge a Being greater than himself.
 In this sense, God’s actions hardened Pharaoh’s heart by opposing him, without assuming that God had taken away Pharaoh’s free will.
 God merely affirmed in Pharaoh what Pharaoh had already decided to do.
-There is no one whom God rejects who has not rejected him first.
+There is no one whom God rejects who has not rejected Him first.

 Throughout the Bible, God gives men and women a choice to follow Him: “Now choose life, so that you and your children may live, and that you may love the Lord your God” (Deut 30:19-20).
 “Choose this day whom you will serve … but as for me and my house, we will serve the Lord” (Joshua 24:15).
 “They hated knowledge and did not choose to fear the Lord” (Proverb 21:9).
 “If any man chooses to do God’s will, he will know of my teaching, whether it is from God or whether I speak for myself” (John 7:17).
 God is the only source of salvation but we must be willing to accept his gracious offer.

-The Statue of Moses is by Michelangelo
+The Statue of Moses is by Michelangelo.

 & Read Exodus 5-13